 Not to mention, this email is also very mobile-friendly, which can play a big part in the success of an ecommerce lead nurturing email: 56% of email is opened on mobile devices, according to Litmus.

 Chubbies is well known for their cheeky marketing and their emails do not disappoint.
-With 1.4 million Facebook Likes, they put the social, fun aspect of content first.
+With over 1.68 million Facebook Likes, they put the social, fun aspect of content first.
 Their email newsletter serves as a hub for user-generated content, promotions, and all-around humor.

 Part information, part fun, this email encourages its reader to enjoy reading it even if they aren't planning to buy anything in that moment.
 The copy relates to its audience, the visuals are on-brand, and they offer multiple CTAs (purchase clothing & follow on Snapchat).